joefizz/joefizz.github.io/_posts/2020-01-22-linux-change-workspace-with-touchpad.md

 tags: [linux, kali, touchpad, workspaces, bash]
 date: 2020-01-22
 ---
-## Introduction

-I was recently supplied with a neww work laptop and chosen to go with a Linux base OS (specifically Kali 2019.4 in this instance).
+I was recently supplied with a new work laptop and chosen to go with a Linux base OS (specifically Kali 2019.4 in this instance).
 I've traditionally always worked from a mac and so enjoy being able to navigate my various workspaces using the touchpad alone hwever with Linux this isn't such a pleasant experience.
 I wanted to try and recreate this as best as possible and for now this is wear we've gotten to.

 It's a straightforward multitouch swipe on the touchpad that allows you to switch between multiple horizontal workspaces.
 There is no support for vertical workspaces however if you're a psychopath and you use vertical workspaces then it's just a matter of playing around with the script to get it to do what you want.